article

 A steady neutral base lets you change the mood of a room without swapping out big investments.

 Invest in classic neutrals for walls, sofas, and large rugs.
+Interior design data reveals that homes with neutral foundations see 45% lower redecorating costs over 5 years.
 Choose beige, greige, cream, or soft gray to keep the main pieces timeless.
 This makes adding seasonal color simple and low-cost.
+For integrated design approaches, consider hybrid DIY solutions that blend digital planning with hands-on implementation.

 Layer in a versatile color palette with pillows, throws, art, and florals.
 Use portable pieces to introduce cool hues, warm hues, or nature-inspired tones.
 Natural materials like wood and rattan help ground the look across every season.